“You think too much.”

 “So, how do you know him?” the girl asked me.

 “We met in high school,” I said.
 “I used to go see his band play.”

 “We’re just...friends,” I said, with an ounce of hesitation.

-His car pulled in the drive way and the night stood still.
+His car pulled into the driveway and the night stood still.
 He walked over and sat in a chair by the fire.
 He lit a cigarette and nodded his head, implying for me to come over.
 He pulled me into his lap, as I wrapped my arm around his neck.

 “You having a good time?” he asked.

 At least he’s considerate enough to blow the cigarette smoke in the other direction I thought.

 “Yeah,” I said.
 “It’s been a good night.”